Patchy demand at stores spells more pain for garment suppliers

 Ralph Lauren said it had cancelled around two-thirds of autumn season orders, while Levi Strauss & Co has said it would carry some unsold basic garments forward.

-Stores have opened in most of the United States and Europe, and while lines formed outside some, many consumers are staying at home, with almost 60per cent in the United States surveyed by Coresight Research on June 24 saying they were avoiding malls.
+Stores have opened in most of the United States and Europe, and while lines formed outside some, many consumers are staying at home, with almost 60 per cent in the United States surveyed by Coresight Research on Jun 24 saying they were avoiding malls.

 Cancelled orders result in less work for factories across Asia where hundreds of thousands of garment workers have been laid off since the pandemic struck.